edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-12-12-benefits-of-blended-learning.md

 ### 6. Blended learning is easy to track

 It can be challenging to collect feedback from an in-person employee training.
 Self-reporting in the form of surveys is notoriously unreliable.

-With an LMS that tracks employee activity and task completion, however, the efficacy of blended learning in the workplace is easily measured and tracked.
+With an LMS that tracks employee activity and task completion in online courses, however, the efficacy of blended learning in the workplace is more easily measured and tracked, and you can also use it to gather feedback.

 ### 7. Blended learning can be customized